slaclab/lume-model/README.md

 ```

 In addition to the model_class, we also specify the path to the
-PyTorch model and the transformers (saved using `torch.save()`).
+TorchModel's model and transformers (saved using `torch.save()`).

 The `output_format` specification indicates which form the outputs
 of the model's `evaluate()` function should take, which may vary
 depending on the application.
-PyTorchModels working with the
+TorchModel instances working with the
 [LUME-EPICS](https://github.com/slaclab/lume-epics) service will
 require an `OutputVariable` type, while [Xopt](https://github.
 com/xopt-org/Xopt) requires either a dictionary of float